National Team Information

 England soccer betting is primarily done on the Premier League.
 As the most followed league in the world, stats, trends, betting tips and more are not hard to find.
 Bettors should be aware of the Premier League’s “big six” teams.

-These are the teams that are powers in the league and challenging for the top four or contending for the title year after year.
+These are the teams that are powers in the league, challenging for the top four or contending for the title year after year.
 The big six are Manchester City, Manchester United, Chelsea, Liverpool, Arsenal and Tottenham.

 Recently, Manchester City have dominated the Premier League.
 As of 2022, they’ve won four of the last five EPL titles.
 Spread betting on the top teams is really popular, as they often put up monstrous goal differences throughout the season.
 For example, Man City’s goal difference in 2021-22 was +73, which corresponds to beating their opponents by an average of 1.93 goals per game.
 Liverpool weren’t far behind, at +68.

-England’s national team certainly has its moments.
+England’s national team certainly have had their moments.
 They’ve been rather streaky over the last few years but have performed well in the last two major tournaments under Gareth Southgate.
 At the World Cup in 2018, England reached the semifinals before losing to Croatia in extra time.
 Then, England made their first-ever final at the European Championships in 2020.
 Despite having a home-field advantage, they lost in penalties to Italy.

 Since then, things have not gone particularly well.
-Sure, they closed out World Cup qualifiers unbeaten but their performance in the Nations League was embarrassing.
-In 2024, Scotland will be playing in the Nations League A while England will be in Nations League B. England lost twice to Hungary as they finished 0-3-3 in their group and got relegated.
-So, leading up to the World Cup they don’t have a competitive win since November 2021.
+Sure, they closed out World Cup qualifiers unbeaten, but their performance in the Nations League was embarrassing.
+In 2024, Scotland will be playing in the Nations League A while England will be in Nations League B. England lost twice to Hungary, as they finished 0-3-3 in their group and got relegated.
+So in leading up to the World Cup, they haven’t had a competitive win since November 2021.

 England soccer betting is likely to be dominated by the Premier League for years to come.
-The amount of money teams receive just from being in the league is enormous.
+The amount of money that teams receive just from being in the league is enormous.
 That means even lower-tier teams have vast sums available to spend in the transfer market.
 It’s no wonder the Premier League is often touted as the best league in the world.
-There are a large number of betting markets available in the Premier League, which make it an attractive option.
+There are a large number of betting markets available in the Premier League that make it an attractive option.